Horsemeat scandal set to spur tougher EU food tests

 "All those countries through which this meat product has passed of course are under suspicion," Borg told a news briefing earlier on Wednesday.
 "By the countries, I mean the companies in those countries which dealt with this meat product."

-He added that it would be unfair at this stage to point the finger at any organization in particular.
+He added that it would be unfair at this stage to point the finger at any organisation in particular.

 NOT JUST HORSE?